 Technology and the Future of Mental Health Treatment

 New technology can also be packaged into an extremely sophisticated app for smartphones or tablets.
 Such apps might use the device’s built-in sensors to collect information on a user’s typical behavior patterns.
-If the app detects a change in behavior, it may provide a signal that help is needed before a crisis occurs.
+Then, if the app detects a change in behavior, it can signal that help is needed before a crisis occurs.